isomerpages/nlb-launch/_2-ideation-market-validation/Ten Ways to Get Customer Feedback.md

 ---
-title: 10 Ways to Get Customer Feedback
+title: Ten Ways to Get Customer Feedback
 permalink: /articles/get-started/ideation-validation/10-ways-to-get-customer-feedback/
 description: "Customer feedback refers to input from customers about their experience with your business, products, or services.
 This could come in the form of information, insights, problems, or compliments. "
 ---

-# 10 Ways to Get Customer Feedback
+# Ten Ways to Get Customer Feedback

 ## What is customer feedback and why is it important?